The existence of a strongly polynomial time simplex algorithm for linear programs

-The simplex algorithm has performed sufficiently well in practice, but theoretically the complexity of a pivot rule has so far been quite a mystery.
+The simplex algorithm belongs to the '10 algorithms with the greatest influence on the development and practice of science and engineering in the 20th century', see \cite{DS00}.
+It has performed sufficiently well in practice, but theoretically the complexity of a pivot rule has so far been quite a mystery.
 To explain the large gap between practical experience and the disappointing worstcase, the tools of average case analysis and smoothed analysis have been devised, and to conquer the worst case bounds, research has turned to randomized pivot rules.
 For the average case analysis, a polynomial upper bounded was achieved \cite{Bor87}.
 In contrast, so far, smoothed analysis has only been done for the shadow-vertex pivot rule introduced by Gaas and Saaty \cite{GS55}.
 Under reasonable probabilistic assumptions its expected number of pivot steps is polynomial \cite{Spi01}.
 It is worth noting that none of the existing results exclude the possibility of (randomized) pivot rules being the desired (expected) polynomial-time pivot rules.
 For more information on the randomized pivot rules reference the papers \cite{EV17,GV07,GHZ98,Kal92,MSW,Mur80,Ver09} and etc.

 Two important advances have been made in polynomial time solvability for the ellipsoid method developed by Khachain \cite{Kha80} and the interior-point method initiated by Karmarkar \cite{Kar84} since the 1970s.
 However, the run time¡¯s complexity of such two algorithms is only qualified as weak polynomial.
 Actually, constructing a strongly polynomial time pivot rule is the most challenging open question in optimization and discrete geometry \cite{GK93,Mef87,Sma00,Tod00}.